FirozChauhan/Jackdow/README.md

-# Jackdaw 🐦
+# Jackdaw ⚔️🏴‍☠️⚔️

-A lightweight automatic wallpaper changer for Hyprland using `swww`.
+A lightweight automatic wallpaper wrapper for Hyprland using `swww`.

 ## How it works